 Animal Size or Type

 A landlord may refuse to house an emotional support animal if the breed is dangerous.
 In addition, landlords may deny animals that are overly large and will not be housed humanely in the unit.
 An example of this would be an emotional support horse living in a 17th-story apartment.

 Lack of Documentation

-If the tenant cannot provide proof in the form of an emotional support animal letter, then the landlord has every right to deny them housing.
-Unfortunately, people do try to fake emotional support animal letters so it’s important for tenants to have their letters signed and dated on the official office letterhead of their mental health practitioner.
+If the tenant cannot provide proof in the form of an ESA housing letter, then the landlord has every right to deny them housing.
+Unfortunately, people do try to fake emotional support animal letters, so it’s important for tenants to have their letters signed and dated on the official office letterhead of their mental health/medical practitioner.